10 Easy Indoor Plants for Beginners

 Starting with houseplants is pretty low risk, but thinking ahead helps you avoid common problems.
 Here are a few things I’ve found useful to keep in mind:

 • Pet safety: Some common houseplants, like snake plants or philodendrons, can make pets sick if chewed.
 Always check before bringing a new plant home if you’ve got animals around.
+(Check my table at the bottom of this page to see which plants are safe for pets & which are toxic.
+Also have a look at ASPCA’s Toxic and Non-Toxic Plants List)

 • Space and placement: Some plants get huge.
 Snake plants and ZZ plants stay fairly contained, but things like philodendrons or spider plants can spread.
 If you want to keep things tidy, choose accordingly.